jeremykhon/employee_review/README.md

 # Full Stack Challenge

 Design a web application that allows employees to submit feedback toward each other's performance review.
+Done as part of Paypay's interview process

 Here are the [Challenge Details](https://github.com/Pay-Baymax/FullStackEngineerChallenge)

 ## Tech Stack